simonspa/corryvreckan/src/modules/Prealignment/README.md

 This initial alignment along the X and Y axes is designed to be performed before the `Alignment` module, which carries out translational and rotational alignment of the planes.
 To not include the DUT in this transaltional alignment, it will need to be masked in the configuration file.

-The way in which the required translational shifts in X and Y are calculated is specified in the parameter `prealign_method`.
+The way in which the required translational shifts in X and Y are calculated is specified by the parameter `prealign_method`.
 Either the mean of the 1D correlation histogram, its maximum or the mean of a Gaussian fit can be used to determine the translational shifts.
 As described in the alignment chapter of the user manual, the spatial correlations in X and Y should not be forced to be centered around zero for the final alignment as they correspond to the *physical displacement* of the detector plane in X and Y with respect to the reference plane.
 However, for the prealignment this is a an acceptable estimation which works without any tracking.